Heng Kiong teaches Information Technology, including business analytics and management information systems, at a tertiary institute.

 In the last few articles, we have gone through the basics of Google Data Studio, a free data visualisation tool that you can use to automate your reporting.

-You can create your own personalised Report by starting a “Blank Report” which you have seen previously.
+You can create your own personalised Report by starting a “Blank Report”.
 You can also use a template provided by Google Data Studio that are ready to use immediately.

 Google Data Studio has easy Data Connectors to your data.
 Once you have connected to the Data Set, you can immediately start to chart your own Report.